cbarb005/ucr-cs100/textbook/README.md

 The appendix holds a number of extra resources for your benefit.
 A brief overview of its contents is listed below:

-bestpractices - good programming principles
+* bestpractices - good programming principles

-C++ - information on useful C++ concepts.
+* C++ - information on useful C++ concepts.

-casestudies - case studies for the IOCCC.
+* casestudies - case studies for the IOCCC.

-cheatsheets -  guides on vim, bash, git and other tools.
+* cheatsheets -  guides on vim, bash, git, gdb, and syscallss.

-macros - using macros.
+* macros - using macros.

-sort - using the sort function.
+* sort - using the sort function.

-tools - tutorials for bash, git, debugging programs, and more.
+* tools - tutorials for bash, git, debugging programs, and more.

-videos - videos on various topics.
+* videos - videos on various topics.